aws-samples/aws-modern-application-workshop/module-1/README.md

 #### Update the S3 Bucket Policy

 All buckets created in Amazon S3 are fully private by default.
 In order to be used as a public website, we need to create an S3 [Bucket Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) that indicates objects stored within this new bucket may be publicly accessed by anyone.
-Bucket policies are represented as JSON documents that define the S3 *Actions* (S3 API calls) that are allowed (or not not allowed) to be performed by different *Principals* (in our case the public, or anyone).
+Bucket policies are represented as JSON documents that define the S3 *Actions* (S3 API calls) that are allowed (or not allowed) to be performed by different *Principals* (in our case the public, or anyone).

 The JSON document for the necessary bucket policy is located at: `~/environment/aws-modern-application-workshop/module-1/aws-cli/website-bucket-policy.json`.
 This file contains a string that needs to be replaced with the bucket name you've chosen (indicated with `REPLACE_ME_BUCKET_NAME`).